domenicomarinoaviatrix/aviatrix-demo-onprem/README.md

 # Instructions

 This Module requires the AWS Provider and Aviatrix Providers to be defined and configured in the root module.
-The Module accepts Aviatrix Transit Gateway data sources as inputs and automatically creates the external connections on the Aviatrix Controller and configures the CSR with the correct crypto settings and Tunnels.
+The Module automatically creates the external S2C connections from the CSR to the specified Aviatrix Transit gateways and configures the CSR with the correct crypto settings, BGP settings, and Tunnels.
 Module invocation looks like so:

 ```terraform
 # Optionally, create multiple aliased providers to deploy multiple CSRs across regions